madsehansen/MediocreProgramming/Material/ClassDesign/ResourceManager/resource_manager.md

 - These classes should have copy and/or move constructors, depending on desired semantics
   * The compiler generated ones are probably not OK
   * Those not wanted shall be "= delete"
-  * A destructor is needed, this is a very important part of the resource manager
 - These classes might have a default constructor
   * If so, it should set the state of the object to some form of "no resource currently owned"
   * It would also need some method for taking ownership over a resource
     - Such a method must properly handle the release of previously owned resources
 - These classes should have some constructors for setting a proper value
-  * There might be only one, for most classes
+  * There might be only one
     - This takes ownership of a resource of the correct type
     - This is used when old APIs are used to create the resource
   * There may be several, if there are several ways to construct a valid resource